rotki/rotki/docs/api.rst

       {
             "name": "not public",
-            "description": "Accounts that are not publically associated with me", "background_color": "f8f8f8",
+            "description": "Accounts that are not publicly associated with me", "background_color": "f8f8f8",
             "foreground_color": "f1f1f1"
       }